satindersharma/vscode/README.md

 ---

-### How to enable auto import
+# &rArr;  How to enable auto import

 install pylance extention

-now to go to settings and search python.analysis.autoImportCompletions
+now to go to settings and search `python.analysis.autoImportCompletions`

 mark it check

 increarse the depth for auto import

-go to settings and search python.analysis.packageIndexDepths
+go to settings and search `python.analysis.packageIndexDepths`

-click on Edit in settings.json
+click on Edit in `settings.json`

 increase the depth. restart vs code and wait for a bit